ozyman42/ozy-app/README.md

 - Envoy to switch between proxying to prod versus the codespace (basically I can hot reload develop using the public domain name)
 - Tailscale to connect phone to codespace to prod deployment

+# Dev Mode 2025

+1. Connect local machine to tailscale
+2. Add machine's virtual tailscale IP address as A record to `codespace` Host
+3. Grab the `HCP_CLIENT_SECRET` env var from railway and add to local env along with `APP_VERSION=dev` and `PORT=3000`
+4. `pnpm start`
+5. Visit https://beta.ozy.xyz.
+You should see the dev mode toggle available

 # Codespaces

 Run the following on startup: